a11yfirst/ckeditor-dev/plugins/a11yheading/README.md

-# A11yFirst Heading/Paragraph
+# A11yFirst Heading / Paragraph

 ## Summary

-This plugin adds the Heading/Paragraph menu button to the editor toolbar, which supports authors in the proper use of headings and other block-level paragraph formats within web documents.
+This plugin adds the Heading / Paragraph menu button to the editor toolbar, which supports authors in the proper use of headings and other block-level paragraph formats within web documents.